Choosing a Tax Professional

 Most tax return preparers provide outstanding service.
 However, each year, some taxpayers are hurt financially because they choose the wrong tax return preparer.

-For 2013, anyone can be a paid tax return preparer as long as they have an IRS Preparer Tax Identification Number (PTIN).
-They should sign and enter the PTIN on all returns they prepare.
+Anyone can be a paid tax return preparer as long as they have an IRS Preparer Tax Identification Number (PTIN) and they sign and enter it on all returns they prepare.
+However, tax return preparers have differing levels of skills, education and expertise.

 - Which tax preparer is right for me?
 Explaining enrolled agents, CPAs, attorneys, and others.

-- What are the red flags?
-IRS tips for choosing a tax preparer.
+- IRS tips for choosing a tax preparer.

 - When, and how, do I file a complaint about a tax preparer?